The Common Stalk Borer in Corn

 Sometimes they pupate in corn stalks or other plants with large stems.
 Pupation occurs beginning in late July.
 Adult moths then begin flying early in August, with emergence continuing until October.

 Currently, no effective rescue insecticide treatment is available to control stalk borers once they have entered the plants.
 In-furrow applications of systemic insecticides at planting have not been effective in controlling stalk borers.
 Spraying weeds with a herbicide/insecticide combination has also not been effective.
 These last two failures are probably due to the fact that borers emerge from grasses over a period of several weeks, while insecticides lose their effectiveness the longer they are exposed to the elements.

-Spraying grasses with a "burn down" herbicide (paraquat) and a residual insecticide before planting forces borers to move quickly over a shorter period of time, exposing them to a higher concentration of insecticide.
-This technique might be used in no-till fields that have had a history of common stalk borer problems.
+Spraying grasses with a "burn down" herbicide and a residual insecticide before planting forces borers to move quickly over a shorter period of time, exposing them to a higher concentration of insecticide.
+This technique can be used in no-till fields that have had a history of common stalk borer problems.

 Incidence in Kentucky

 Common stalk borer has been a sporadic pest of corn in Kentucky.
 According to IPM scouting observations, the insect was found in less than 5% of the fields that were scouted.
 The stalk borer has appeared as early as May 31, but normally is not observed until mid-June.